justintadlock/justintadlock.github.io/_posts/2015-09-30-the-problem-with-this-generation.md

+---
+layout: post
-# The problem with "this" generation
+title: The problem with "this" generation
+---

 We've all heard it before.
 I've no doubt that the oldest and wisest of all our parents and grandparents have begun many a rants with those words.
 "The problem with this generation is..."